ilyasergey/YSC2229/source/week-03b_recursive_complexity.rst

   F(n) &= F (n - 1) + 1
   \end{align*}

-That is, the value of :math:`F(n)` is defined recursively (shouldn't be that much of a surprise, huh?) thourgh a value of :math:`n - 1`.
+That is, the value of :math:`F(n)` is defined recursively (shouldn't be that much of a surprise, huh?) thourgh the value of :math:`F(n - 1)`.

 Method of differences
 ---------------------

-We can now exploint this pattern by constructing a number of equations of the following shape, following the definition of :math:`F(n)` of the factorial complexity, and add them to
+We can now exploit this pattern by constructing a number of equations of the following shape, following the definition of :math:`F(n)` of the factorial complexity, and sum them up together:

 .. math::